It doesn’t matter if you have one day in Victoria or an entire week, there are plenty of fun things to do in Victoria

 The tea is accompanied by freshly prepared scones and other pastries made with locally sourced ingredients.
 For example, the strawberry jam is made in-house from local berries, the honey comes from the Empress Hotel bee hives and the lavender from their own rooftop garden.

-Altogether, Tea at the Empress is a unique tea drinking experience and one that cannot miss on your Victoria itinerary!
+Altogether, Tea at the Empress is a unique tea drinking experience and one that cannot miss when you visit Victoria BC!

 If you feel like burning off some calories after your sumptuous high tea, head to Beacon Hill Park for some of the best walking trails in Victoria.
 Within the park, there are several hiking tracks, a lovely pond, and beautiful gardens.

 You will also find the world’s tallest free-standing Totem Pole and a viewpoint overlooking the Strait of Juan de Fuca.